How Much Does the ApoE4 Gene Increase Alzheimer’s Disease Risk?

 - and physical inactivity

-Note: If you participate in daily exercise, it will help improve cognitive function and reduce the formation of amyloid plaques, especially among ApoE4 carriers.4
+Note: If you participate in daily exercise, it will help improve cognitive function and reduce the formation of amyloid plaques, especially among ApoE4 carriers.
+4

-The APOE gene and Alzheimer’s
+The APOE gene and Alzheimer’s risk

 The genetic basis of early onset Alzheimer’s is controlled relatively tightly with a strong familial association.